 Why do we love driving?

 We looked into dozens of stories online that show people’s affection for driving.
 Some were amusing, others somewhat scary, third – completely bizarre.
-Yet, they all came down to few reasons that triggered people’s love for driving.
+Yet, they all came down to a few reasons that triggered people’s love for driving.

-For most of us the car is the first major purchase we make in our lives.
+For most of us, the car is the first major purchase we make in our lives.
 Even if we don’t buy it ourselves, it is definitely the first thing that we learn to take care of.

 Many young men learn the components of a car quite some time ahead of the purchase itself.
 The affection is already there before the object gets to them.
 This is a predisposition to a special feeling that transfigures into a relationship.

-Once you get your first car you are overflown with emotions – it is a first, it is a car, it is the first car than you can drive by yourself.
+Once you get your first car you are overflown with emotions – it is a first, it is a car, it is the first car that you can drive by yourself.
 Eventually, you start seeking these moments where you can have a little one-to-one interaction with the vehicle in your garage.
-You develop an attachment and at some point even the maintenance that you have to do on your car becomes a positive emotion.
+You develop an attachment and at some point, even the maintenance that you have to do on your car becomes a positive emotion.

-The soul of the car hides in its sounds, its smells, its interior and design.
+The soul of the car hides in its sounds, its smells, its interior, and design.
 The roar of the engine is a factor for a number of men to openly love their vehicles.
 Or others’ vehicles.

 It is not uncommon to hold up a Maserati GranTurismo or a Ferrari V8 on the highway and make them pass you by just so that you could hear their engines.
 Seriously, you won’t even have to take your kids to the zoo to hear a lion.